-While you’re scrambling to get yourself together and educate yourself on the ins and outs of paternal and fraternal twins, we thought we’d step in to give you the lowdown.
+While you’re scrambling to get yourself together and educate yourself on the ins and outs of paternal vs fraternal twins, we thought we’d step in to give you the lowdown.

 What are fraternal twins?